 External functions can have pass-by-reference parameters.
-Only numeric, string and structure parameters can be pass-by-reference.
-Wave and data folder reference parameters can not be pass-by-reference.
+Numeric, string and structure parameters, and with Igor Pro 8.00 or later wave and data folder reference parameters, can be pass-by-reference.

 Normally function parameters are pass-by-value.
 This means that the called function (the external function in this case) can not modify the value of the parameter as seen by the calling user-defined function.